This program has been postponed based on public health and travel advisory guidance related to COVID-19.

 Students may earn a 3rd credit by submitting an additional paper on a course related topic, pre-approved by the program director.

 This program is offered in cooperation with the Rothberg International School at the Hebrew University of Jerusalem.
-Israel is a religiously, politically and culturally diverse society searching for both traditional and new methods for resolving disputes that arise among individuals and communities.
-Studying law and conflict resolution in Jerusalem provides students with a unique opportunity to gain a fresh perspective on the interaction of law and religion while challenging their assumptions.
+Studying law and conflict resolution in Israel, under the guidance of a diverse group of international faculty, provides students a unique opportunity to gain a fresh perspective on the intersection of law and religion while thinking about dispute resolution methods in ways they did not anticipate.

 The course offers students the opportunity to explore some of the traditions of the Abrahamic Religions of Judaism, Christianity and Islam and consider how these traditions have shaped dispute resolution values.
-Students will learn about the Jewish Beth Din, Palestinian tradition of sulha, and Christian and Muslin Courts and how they operate within Israel today.
-Students will also have the opportunity to meet with individuals from the different faith traditions and learn how they are involved in the peacemaking process in Jerusalem.
+Students will learn about the Jewish Beth Din, Palestinian tradition of sulha, and Christian and Muslim Courts and how they operate within Israel today.
+Students will also have the opportunity to meet with individuals from the different faith traditions and learn how they are involved in the peacemaking process.

-The program is open to degree-candidate law students who have completed their first year of study at an ABA-accredited law school, lawyers seeking continuing legal education credits, graduate students, divinity students, and members of the clergy and other professionals.2016 Jerusalem Application (PDF)
+The program is open to degree-candidate law students who have completed their first year of study at an ABA-accredited law school, lawyers seeking continuing legal education credits, graduate students, divinity students, and members of the clergy and other professionals.2020 Israel Application (PDF)

 Hana Bendcowsky, program director, Jerusalem Center for Jewish-Christian Relations.
 Bendcowsky teaches the session on Christian Traditions and accompanies the group to the Old City.